cornishcoder1/the_paper_lounge/TESTS.md

 ![Validator results](./static/validation_test_screenshots/css_validation_2.png)

 ## PEP8
 No errors were found in the python code.
-In settings.py there were some long line errors which were unavoidable, and in models.py there were some continuation lines marked where I had resolved some long line errors.
+In settings.py there were some long line errors which were unavoidable, and in models.py there were some continuation lines marked where I had resolved long line errors.

 - admin.py (Contact Us app)